 Lifespan: Virtually immortal.

 Skinriding is very akin to possession.
-A Wraith binds their essence to a person, and takes control of their mind as well as their body.
+A Wraith binds their essence to a person, suppressing the host's mind and taking control of their body.
 Unless the person has a particularly strong spirit (as most Wraiths live on in this world through their own force of spirit), the person who once inhabited the body will rapidly become less and less evident (sort of like letting the air out of a balloon), until they no longer exist.
-On rare occasions, Wraiths are forced to share the bodies they have taken, or even do so out of their own sense of fairness or because of a pact with the person.
+Sometimes, for very strong wraiths, the person being possessed is obliterated instantly, leaving behind only be body which becomes the Wraith's new host.
+On rare occasions, though, Wraiths are forced to share the bodies they have taken, or even do so out of their own sense of fairness or because of a pact with the person.
+However, because one entity is suppressed whilst the other one is "awake", they usually can not speak to each other, but must find other ways to communicate, such as through notes or videos.
 But, 9 times out of 10, the original personality and spirit of the skinridden person is overwritten by the wraith's.

 A wraith is most powerful in manifest form.
 Their magic is raw and powerful, as they have a direct link to the Pale Lands.
-Their magic in this form rivals that of the fae.
+Their magic in this form rivals that of the faemorii.
 They gain the ability to levitate, even fly.
 Their ectoplasm becomes stronger.
-Wraiths in manifest form additionally gain the first level of empathy, and after casting, can feed off of the emotions of humans, using those emotions as fuel for their other powers OR to heal damage to their manifested form (but never both at the same time).
+Wraiths in manifest form additionally gain the first level of empathy, and after casting, can feed off of the emotions of humans, using those emotions as fuel for their other powers OR to heal damage to their manifested form (damage that was transferred to their host).
 This feeding does not have any effect on the humans.
 Wraiths are also very vulnerable in this form.
 They take damage easily, both from magic and from physical attacks and (as said above), that damage is twice as hard to heal.
+Manifest form is also hard to sustain, as it is a pure manifestation of a Wraith's will to exist in the mortal realm.
+So once they don't have an immediate source of emotions to feed off of, they will rapidly begin to burn out their own magic sources.
+Additionally, the further they travel from their now-dormant body, the more tenuous that psychic link can become, and at great distances contains the possibility of being damaged or devered.
+Wraiths may de-manifest at any time and return to their host unless magically restrained.
+Physical restraint of a manifested wraith will not keep them from de-manifesting.

 It is difficult to kill a Wraith, because they are, in fact, already dead.
 However, it is possible to put a magical "ban" on a wraith, preventing them from entering another host after their current one dies.
 The magic school of Necromancy contains this particular power, though it is a difficult one to perform.
 There are ritual magics which can bind a wraith to a location, or banish a wraith from a location, as well.
 It is also possible to use spectral magic to drain a wraith to a dangerous degree.
 If this is done, and then their host is killed, it significantly lengthens how long it will take them to move to another host -- even for a Ghede.
 Lastly, the art of Ectoforging can be used to permanently transfigure a wraith into a physical object.
 A wraith who becomes mentally damaged through certain magics, or too insane, will also no longer be able to Skinride.

-Legions: The various subraces of Wraiths are known as Legions.
+The various subraces of Wraiths are known as Legions.
 It is not known why certain Wraiths end up in certain Legions, but it is believed to have to do with the essence of their soul.
 All Wraiths can excrete "ectoplasm", which has different effects depending on the Legion.
-Additional Legions may be added by approval of the admins.
+Ectoplasm generally only lasts in a corporeal form for up to 24 hours, but its effects can last longer.

 Specters:There are few things more monstrous or twisted in the world than a Specter.
-Even the agents of the Grey Crusade give Specters a wide berth when they know they are nearby.
+Even agents of the Dark give Specters a wide berth when they are nearby.
 Spirits of pure vengeance, hatred, or anger, in their manifest form, Specters tend to be hideous...monstrous beings of pure nightmare intended to terrify.
-Within the Pale Empire, Specters tend to be excessively loyal and honorable despite their terrifying nature, usually because they often exist as Wraiths due to betrayal of some sort.
-They are, therefore, often trusted with quite sensitive jobs, such as rooting out Grey Crusade spies, hunting and torturing the Pale Empire's enemies, and acting as assassins or mercenaries.
+Within the Pale Empire, Specters were once the excessively loyal elite.
+They were considered honorable despite their terrifying nature, usually because they often exist as Wraiths due to betrayal of some sort.
+They were, therefore, often trusted with quite sensitive jobs, such as rooting out Grey Crusade spies, hunting and torturing the Pale Empire's enemies, and acting as assassins or mercenaries.
+In this post-Empire world, Specters often continue in similar jobs, taking posts where they know they will cause pain or fear to others.
 (The ectoplasm of a Specter is a poison, and the more that is applied, the more ill a person will become.
 A manifest Specter strikes fear into the hearts of all sentient creatures, but they can increase this effect with the expenditure of magical energy.
 Skinriding Specters can also cause fear, though to a more mild degree.)

 Phantasms: If a famous place or thing is said to be haunted, it's most likely the domain of a phantasm.
 Often clinging to the world due to unfulfilled desires, Phantasms range from beautiful ghosts haunting old mirrors to jilted brides haunting churches to artists clinging to unfinished masterpieces.
 Destruction of a Phantasm's "link" can often cripple them for a time, until they find another item or place to link to.
 (Phantasms can always sense what's going on (to some degree) within 10m of their link.
 They can hear some of the conversation there, and watch some of what's happening there, but things will fade in and out like an old radio.
 But, no matter where they are in the world, they can sense if their link is in trouble.
 They can also use their link to heal at a faster rate.
 Staring into that old mirror, walking that church aisle, or playing that violin allows them to heal their wounds very quickly.
 Phantasm ectoplasm causes a low-level temporary "link" with a secondary thing or place.
 They can only have one temporary link at a time.)

 Poltergeists: Poltergeists, or just "Geists" as other Wraiths have nicknamed them, have a reputation for being mischievous pranksters to downright violently unhinged.
 Many of them don't even know why they have clung to the world of the living past their deaths.
-They remain just this side of sane enough to not fall to the Grey Crusade's crippling nihilistic psychosis.
-It's been difficult for the Geists since the onslaught of D13.
-When skinriding, they are often accused of being infected with the virus.
-Although a simple bloodtest can prove this theory wrong, Geists now tend to take more care in hiding their eccentricities from the world.
+Many remained just this side of sane enough to not fall to the Grey Crusade's crippling nihilistic psychosis during the long war, others are former Grey Crusade now sane enough to Skinride.
+It's often difficult for Geists in society due to their insanity.
+When skinriding, they are often accused of having Radiation Sickness of some sort, causing them to be viewed as violent or outcasts.
+Although a skin or blood test can prove this theory wrong, Geists now tend to take more care in hiding their eccentricities from the world.
 (Ectoplasm of a Geist can cause moderate hallucinations of one sense at a time -- the target may choose of these hallucinations are visual, auditory, tactile, etc. A Geist also gains an extra level of Kinetic Magic, should they take that magic at creation.)

 Yurei: Once mostly Wraiths from east Asia, Yureiare now more widespread and common in the west.
 Yureitend to be Wraiths that are particularly concerned with the protection of a person or group.
 Some Yureicome back to protect families or children, and others come back to take vengeance for wrongdoing done to a family or village.
 It's also common that Yureiare venerated ancestors or important personages within their lineage.
 Veneration of a Yurei, after death, can help fuel that wraith's powers.
 Yureiare particularly concerned with family values, though those values may be a bit skewed as compared to human values.
 (When scorned or angered, a Yurei can become a dangerous thing.
 Their claws and mouths full of sharp teeth manifest in the real world, allowing them to not only inflict physical damage, but damage to a person's essence or soul resulting in lethargy and a lack of will to thrive.
 The ectoplasm of a Yurei is a numbing agent, both for physical and emotional pain.
 The more that is applied, over a longer amount of time the more it will numb them.)